 Now Open for Registration

 Ageless Pursuits is a dynamic lecture series held annually in June.
-Join us for one, two or three weeks of stimulating lectures taught by UBC professors and instructors at the spectacular Point Grey campus.
+Join us for one, two or three weeks of stimulating lectures taught by UBC professors and instructors at the spectacular Vancouver campus.
 Explore your creativity, enjoy lively discussions and sharpen your thinking with likeminded peers.

 Discover a wide range of fascinating topics that include, among others, music, art, literature, history and politics.
 Learners of all ages are welcome.